Parent CARE Project

-Parent CARE Project is a parent support initiative that provides evidenced-based tools, mental health literacy, local resources and normalization around the challenges of early parenthood.
+Parent CARE Project is an early parenthood support initiative that provides evidence-based tools, mental health literacy, local resources, and normalization around the challenges of early parenthood.

 1 in 5 Moms or birthing parents

-will experience a Perinatal Mental Health Disorder (PMHD)1 in 10 Dads
+will experience a Perinatal Mental Health Disorder (PMHD)

 will experience Postpartum Anxiety or Depression